kdp1965/tt06-PAL-testing/README.md

 AND array with both TRUE and COMPLIMENT inputs to the 11 internal product terms and a full OR array to select any product term for inclusion in any of the 5 outputs.

-The author wrote and provided a Python application for generating the required bit stream from input logic equations.
+The author wrote and provided an awesome Python application for generating the required bit stream from input logic equations.
+I have extended that application so the input equations are read from a file and also to produce output in a Python array suitable for programming a PIO FIFO.

 This test works by implementing a 3-bit (8-state) Finite Statate Machine (FSM) using a "3-bit" register impelmented in Python.
 The 3 bits of current state are fed to the